bentoml/BentoML/README.md

 BentoML is a platform for __serving and deploying machine learning models__.
-It provides two components making it easy for data scientists to productionize trained models:
+It provides three main components:

-* BentoService: High-level APIs for defining an ML service and packaging its trained model artifacts, preprocessing source code, dependencies, and configurations into a standard file format "Bento" that can be deployed as containerize REST API server, PyPI package, CLI tool, or batch/streaming inference job.
+* BentoService: High-level APIs for defining a prediction service by packaging trained model, preprocessing source code, dependencies, and configurations into a standard BentoML bundle, which can be used as containerize REST API server, PyPI package, CLI tool, or batch/streaming serving job.

+* DeploymentOperator: The enssential module for deploying and managing your prediction service workloads on Kubernetes cluster and cloud platforms such as AWS Lambda, SageMaker, Azure ML, and GCP Function etc.

-* Yatai: A stateful server that provides Web UI and APIs for model management and model serving deployments on Kubernetes cluster or cloud platforms such as AWS, Azure, GCP or
+* Yatai: A stateful server provides Web UI and APIs for model management and model serving deployments management for teams

-Check out our 5-mins [BentoML Quick Start Notebook](https://colab.research.google.com/github/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb) using BentoML to turn a trained sklearn model into REST API server, and deploy it to AWS Lambda:
+Check out our 5-mins [BentoML Quickstart Notebook](https://colab.research.google.com/github/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb) using BentoML to turn a trained sklearn model into a REST API server, and deploy it to AWS Lambda:

 If you plan to adopt BentoML for production use case or wants to contribute,